NaiKai237/College-Assignments/README.md

-# College-Assignments
-Code From CU CS classes
+# Ian Bell code examples

-Current Collection of Coding assignments that I have used for my Computer Science Classes at CU Boulder.
+Current Collection of programs that I feel show my skills and knowledge.
+Most of the code was submitted to CU for computer science classes.

 Bell_Box: The assignment was to code a program that finds the smallest rectangle that bounds a set of points.